Skip to Content

 cape ivy in a white pot

-I kept the ivy in this same pot in Ramona’s bathroom until it was warm enough to take it outdoors for the spring, summer, and early fall.
-When German Ivy is indoors, it’s harder to take care of because this plant likes a lot of sun, a lot of water, and a lot of humidity.
-So it basically exploded in the humid Maryland summer!
+I kept the ivy in the Plant ICU bathroom until it was warm enough to take it outdoors for the spring, summer, and early fall.
+It basically exploded in the humid Maryland summer!
+I barely had to care for it at all from April through early October.

-I barely had to care for this plant at all from April through early October.
 I just made sure it had a good drink if it hadn’t rained in a few days.
 On extremely hot and dry days, I gave it some extra water.
-Once we were near a danger of frost, I debugged the pot, brought it inside, and put it back in Ramona’s bathroom.
+Once we were near a danger of frost, I rinse the plant off and put it back in the bathroom to get through the winter.

 cape ivy leaf